Leading Web Studio Blog

 I had intended on posting this during the last week in 2017, but with a new baby in the house along with a toddler, and the need to disconnect for a bit, it’s just coming now.
 Yes, this post is backdated 😉

-2017 brought the first full year of my new company name, and I welcomed many new awesome clients.
-I completed over 500 separate tasks, built 5 new websites, and am currently hosting 30 websites, almost all on WordPress but a few with a Ruby-based CMS called Jekyll.
+2017 brought the first full year of my new company name and I welcomed many new awesome clients.
+I completed over 500 separate tasks, built 5 new websites, and am currently hosting/maintaining 30 websites, almost all using WordPress but a few with a Ruby-based CMS called Jekyll.
 I also spent considerable time dealing with a few rogue clients, which prompted me to improve my filtering of new project requests.
 I’m now much stricter than I used to be, and this aligns well with one of my company goals – to have great, ongoing relationships with my clients.

 One thing I struggled with is the fact that I get so many emails on any given day.
 Some are simple questions, some require a one sentence reply, but the vast majority of them are tasks, work requests and assignments.
 Keeping everything straight was/is difficult.
 I’ve tried for many years using a combination of email and a project management system (like Basecamp, Teamwork, Proofhub, Asana – you name it, I’ve tried it) but nothing was optimal.

 In 2018 I am implementing a new customer support system where all of the tasks, work requests and assignments will reside.
 One system to rule them all, if you’re familiar with the fellowship of the ring 🙂 All my requests will reside in this system, and every client will get a login to see their requests – and be able to set priority, needed completion dates etc. All my clients will have more information at their fingertips, be in more control, and I’ll be able to work more efficiently.